April 17, 2021

 What is Google Tag Manager ID (a.k.a.
 Container ID) and how to get it?

 There are various reasons why you might need to get a Google Tag Manager ID.
-Maybe you own a website running on WIX (or some other CMS) and have to paste the GTM Container ID to a designated field.
+Maybe you own a website running on WIX (or some other content management system) and have to paste the GTM Container ID to a designated field.
 In this quick blog post, I’ll show you where to find it.

 First, I’ll presume that you have already created a Google Tag Manager container created and just want to get the ID.
 If on the other hand, you don’t even have a GTM account, skip to the next chapter of this guide and I’ll explain things in greater detail.